 Skip to main content

 Great strides have been made to reduce prescription opioid-related overdoses in Oklahoma, yet a drug overdose crisis remains.
-Methamphetamine and illicit fentanyl are currently the leading substances involved.
+Methamphetamine and illicit fentanyl are currently the leading substances involved in drug overdoses.
 Preventing deaths and nonfatal overdoses, regardless of substance, requires a multifaceted approach rooted in collective action to address the range of social, economic, demographic, and environmental factors that influence substance use.

 How to Get Help